projectdiscovery/naabu/README.md

 > cat targets.txt | naabu -v
 ```

 The ports discovered can be piped to other tools too.
-For example, you can pipe the ports discovered by subfinder to the awesome [httprobe](https://github.com/tomnomnom/httprobe) tool by @tomnomnom which will then find running http servers on the host.
+For example, you can pipe the ports discovered by naabu to the awesome [httprobe](https://github.com/tomnomnom/httprobe) tool by @tomnomnom which will then find running http servers on the host.

 ```
 > echo "hackerone.com" | naabu -silent | httprobe